conectado/conectado-blog/content/sharing-io-resources.md

 ```

-By splitting the socket into a writer and a reader, we only need to hold a `Mutex` for writing; this way we lock in a single place.
-But this is still pretty bad; a single client can hold the lock for an indefinitely long time.
-In line 47, if the socket's buffer is full, the `MutexGuard` won't be released until there's room in the buffer.
-That'll prevent any message from being forwarded to other clients, even when their buffers aren't filled.
+{% note() %}
+The code for this example can be found in the {{ github(file="content/sharing-io-resources/mutex") }} directory
+{% end %}

+The test passes, but this is still pretty bad; when the write buffer of a socket is full, trying to write to that socket will block the task, causing it to hold the lock indefinitely.
+This will prevent any other client from making progress.

-You could try to fix this by wrapping every writer with an `Arc<Mutex<OwnedWriteHalf>>`, but this keeps adding to the complexity and potential pitfalls.
-Hopefully, this already illustrates how bad it can get with `Mutex`; correctly using them is being proved difficult, even with this relatively simple application and little state.
+You could try to fix this by wrapping every writer with an `Arc<Mutex<OwnedWriteHalf>>`, but this just keeps adding to the complexity and potential pitfalls.
+This already illustrates how bad it can get with `Mutex`; correctly using them is hard even with this relatively simple application and very little state.

 This is especially accentuated by the fact that our state includes an IO resource.
 But with any complex state, even those that don't include IO resources, as soon as there is more than one `Mutex`, it becomes a minefield of deadlocks.
 Mutexes can be properly used, but it's hard and probably not the best idea for most IO-bound applications.

-Then let's move to a very well known alternative to share state in concurrent applications, channels.
+Having that established, let's move to a very well-known alternative with the purpose of sharing state in concurrent applications: channels.

 ### Channels